Mordziarz/ZymoR/README.md

 ```
 ## Conda or Mamba installation

+This environment will also include fastp, SPAdes, minimap2, and samtools, allowing a faster transition from FASTQ sequences to mutation profiling.

 To set up the environment required for ZymoR, you can use either Mamba or Conda.
 I strongly recommend Mamba for faster dependency resolution:

 ```bash